While there are many photo editors on the market that can develop images in RAW… I capture photographs with Nikon cameras and Nikkor lenses.

 The NEF file is raw data.
 The JPEG applies settings from your Nikon’s Picture Control settings.

-These settings can be imported and exported to Capture NX-D from the memory card on the camera or the JPEG file (when it is placed in the same folder as the RAW version).
+These settings can be imported and exported to Capture NX-D from the memory card on the camera.

-This feature allows you to start editing an image (non-destructively) from the starting point of your Picture Control settings instead of the RAW data.
+This feature allows you to start working on an image (non-destructively) from the starting point of your Picture Control settings instead of the RAW data information (a feature unique to Capture NX-D).

 Commercial RAW editors (like Lightroom, Aurora, CaptureOne, DxO Photolab) interpret Nikon Exif Format (NEF) as best they can, but cannot actually reproduce the Picture Control settings in a Nikon camera.